Political Opportunity Structure Moderates the Legacy of Political Violence (Draft)

 Previous studies render contradictory evidence linking political repression before and political participation after democratization.
 This article suggests that the perceived political opportunity structure moderates the effect of political violence: victims, their predecessors, and neighbors will punish the authoritarian successor party only if their district is not dominated by it.
 If the authoritarian successor party is perceived to win, voters would instead vote for the party.
 This article examines the hypothesis through the unique political context in Taiwan, where the former authoritarian party KMT is still competitive after the democratization and keeps ruling in some districts.
 Analysis of a newly published White Terror Dataset including 13,206 victims during the martial law period (1949-1987) shows that, if one district has more White Terror victims, KMT receives even more votes in KMT-dominated districts and even fewer votes in districts where KMT did not dominate.
 The psychological mechanism of this moderation effect is then supported by a pre-registered survey experiment (n = 910) in Taiwan, showing that the White Terror priming increases KMT’s vote share when KMT already leads in the poll.
 The result helps reconcile previous findings in the literature and explain the resilience of authoritarian successor parties in new democracies.

-Economic Patronage and Issue Linkage (draft)
+Economic Patronage and Issue Linkage (under review)

 Economic patronage is when a powerful donor country renders additional economic benefits beyond regular trades to attract another weak recipient country to alter its political position.
 Why do some donors offer patronages (China to Taiwan after 2008) while others do not (US to Cuba after 1996)?
 Why do some patronages succeed (EU to Rwanda after 2012) while others fail (China to Taiwan in 2014)?
 This article provides a new incomplete information model formalizing economic patronages and issue linkages.
 The powerful donor may not offer patronages if it perceives its weakness or if the recipient is resilient.
 The weak recipient may accept patronages but does not alter its position if it perceives that the donor may not take revenge.
 The powerful donor’s “paper tiger” mechanism and the weak recipient’s “opportunism” mechanism are further supported by the empirical analysis of ANES2008 and a representative survey in Taiwan in 2012.